vmware-archive/kubecfg-nonroot-nginx/README.md

 This will create this Kubernetes resources:

-- A deployment called `nonroot-nginx` which listen on port `8080`.
+- A deployment called `nonroot-nginx` which listens on port `8080`.
 - A pod which is controlled by the above deployment.
-- A service that expose the port as a ClusterIP in the typical http port `80`.
+- A service that exposes the port as a ClusterIP in the typical HTTP port `80`.

 ## Making changes